 Students may request to resubmit an assignment for which they have earned less than 78% for an undergraduate course or less than 75% for a graduate course.
 Remediation may be granted at the discretion of the instructor on a case-by-case basis.
-The highest score that can be earned on the remediated assignment is 86%.
+The highest score that can be earned on the remediated assignment is 78% for an undergraduate course assignment or 75% for a graduate course assignment.
 This policy is applied in rare cases in the graduate program.

 - 4.4 Students are required to take specified standardized tests following procedures established by the Department of Nursing.
-Course grades will be withheld until completion of all standardized tests associated with the course. - 4.5 Students are required to obtain letter grades in all ELMSN Program courses. - 4.6 Students must achieve a grade of "C" or above in all ELMSN Program courses. - 4.7 Monitoring of Academic Standards
+Course grades will be withheld until completion of all standardized tests associated with the course. - 4.5 Students are required to obtain letter grades in all ELMSN program courses. - 4.6 Students must achieve a grade of "C" or above in all ELMSN program courses

+4.7 Monitoring of Academic Standards

-The college will monitor the academic standing of all ELMSN students each semester and forward relevant information to the Dean of the College of Nursing and Health Sciences.
-The Dean will take the following actions after reviewing students' grades.
+The college will monitor the academic standing of all ELMSN students each semester and forward relevant information to the dean of the College of Nursing and Health Sciences.
+The dean will take the following actions after reviewing students' grades.